Dean of the Faculty of Arts, Masaryk University announces an open competition for:

 - Participating in the team’s discussions, meetings, tutorials, and other activities.

-- Contributing to the project’s visibility (papers at conferences, publications, online outcomes, social media, etc.).
+- Contributing to the project’s visibility (papers at conferences, publications, online outcomes, social media).

 Attachments to the application:

-- Two letters of recommendation from established scholars in a relevant field (candidates may either submit their referees’ letter themselves or, if preferable, ask their referees to send them to the PI confidentially).
+- Letter of recommendation, e.g. from the leader of a research team in which the candidate was involved (candidates may either submit their referee’s letter themselves or, if preferable, ask their referee to send it to the PI confidentially).

-- Structured CV (in English) with an overview of competences, language skills (incl.
-Latin and English), previous research experience, and a list of publications (incl. submitted).
+- Structured CV (in English) with an overview of competences, language skills, research experience, and a list of publications (incl. submitted).

-- Two to four commented examples of code (co-)authored by the applicant (if co-authored, with a description of the candidate’s contribution).
+- Two examples of code for research use (co-)authored by the candidate (e.g. data transformation and analysis scripts in Python or R), with comments in the code and/or documentation (if co-authored, also with a description of the candidate’s contribution).

-- Two examples of academic texts (co-)authored by the applicant (in any European language; if co-authored, with a description of the candidate’s contribution).
+- Up to two examples of academic texts (co-)authored by the applicant (if co-authored, with a description of the candidate’s contribution).

 How to apply…?